Spring Home Maintenance Checklist 2026

 9. Test smoke and CO detectors

-Why: The National Fire Protection Association reports that 3 out of 5 fire deaths occur in homes without working smoke alarms.DIY cost: $30-$50 (replacement batteries or units) Pro cost: Not needed — this is always DIY
+Why: The National Fire Protection Association reports 3 out of 5 fire deaths happen in homes without working smoke alarms.
+As a firefighter, I see the other side of that stat — do not skip this one.DIY cost: $30-$50 (replacement batteries or units) Pro cost: Not needed — always DIY

 10. Check for water damage signs

-Check: ceilings for water stains (especially below bathrooms), basement walls for efflorescence (white mineral deposits), under sinks for leaks, around windows for condensation damage.
+Check: ceilings for water stains (especially below bathrooms), basement walls for efflorescence (white mineral deposits), under sinks for leaks, and around windows for condensation damage.

 11. Deep clean HVAC ducts